tolliam/pl_18-19/README.md

 # Description
-Analysis of matches from 2018-19 season
+Analysis of matches from 2018-19 Premier League season